 Warnings about the version of Python not being able to support parallel builds when the -j option is used.
 These warnings are enabled by default.

 python-version

-Warnings about running SCons with a deprecated version of Python.
+Warnings about running SCons using a version of Python that has been deprecated.
 These warnings are enabled by default.

 reserved-variable